bids-standard/bids-specification/src/atlas.md

 	atlas-<label>_space-<label>_desc-<label>_[dseg|probseg|mask].json
 ```

-### Representing the atlas at the subject level
+### Representing an atlas within a dataset
 Besides this default and required storage of the non-altered atlas at the root directory, the second use case provides three cases to store atlases that were either altered, applied, or derived within a given dataset.
-While case 1 also uses the [atlas](schema/objects/entities.yaml#atlas) identifier, case 2 and 3 use the [seg](schema/objects/entities.yaml#seg) identifier, as outlined in the next paragraphs.
+While case 1  uses the [atlas](schema/objects/entities.yaml#atlas) identifier, case 2 and 3 use the [seg](schema/objects/entities.yaml#seg) identifier.
+The difference between the use of [atlas](schema/objects/entities.yaml#atlas) and [seg](schema/objects/entities.yaml#seg) identifier is that in the first case an existing atlas is changed, e.g. transformed, but still remains an atlas.
+In the other case, the atlas is used to define a segmentation, e.g. the AAL atlas is used to define a cortical parcellation, that then is applied to a subjects other content, e.g. a cortical thickness or bindign poentatial map.

 #### Case 1